Conversational Surveys: What Are They and How Can They Benefit Your Business?

-- The surveys either use platforms that consumers are already on (WhatsApp, Messenger) or mimic their user interfaces so that respondents are more comfortable and likelier to engage.
+- The surveys either use business chat apps that consumers are already using (SMS, Facebook Messenger, WhatsApp, etc.) or mimic their user interfaces so that respondents are more comfortable and likelier to engage.

 - These surveys are more engaging and fun for the consumer, and they can boost the value of your brand among participants.

 - Customer satisfaction survey helps to retain your most loyal brand advocates.

 Organizations that use conversational surveys benefit as well: